nodeschool/bainbridge/README.md

 with a fantastic place to hold several Nodeschool workshops this Spring and Summer.
 I'm also on the lookout for some help with
 Proctors and Speakers.

+I've created the GitHub organization, [IslandJS](https://github.com/IslandJS), to act as a staging location for different projects we may want to integrate and use in our workshops on the island.
+In particular, I've forked the code-dot-org blockly project; which would be nice to transform/consume/use into a similar format as the NodeJS workshops.

-I have also setup a Facebook community page to support these efforts, please see [IslandJS](http://www.facebook.com/IslandJS) for updates and news driven by this repository.
+Finally, I have setup a Facebook community page to support these efforts, please see [IslandJS](http://www.facebook.com/IslandJS) for updates and news driven by this repository.

 Welcome!